 If you’re a content marketer, blogger or online business entrepreneur, you’re the CEO of your business.
 No matter what you actually sell – products or services – your primary responsibility is to solve your readers’ problems.
 Start by attracting attention with your post headlines.

 The headline is so critical that 73% of buying decisions are made at the point where readers come in contact with it.
 And, 8 out of 10 people will read your headline, if you make it powerful and relevant for them.

 Search Google for any internet marketing topic that you can think of and you’ll likely see catchy headlines nudging you to click them.

 Without a doubt, the headlines of these top-ranked pages are part of why they rank so well for the keyword “grow blog audience.”
 So, instead of wracking your brain, why not model these instead?

 Let’s quickly create three unique and compelling headlines that will attract search clicks as your page moves up Google’s ranked list of results:

 - 15 Ways to Grow Your Blog Audience Using My Guest Blogging Strategy

 - How to Grow a Blog Audience to 10,000 in 5 Months (Step-by-Step Guide)

 - Do You Want to Grow Your Blog Audience?
 This 3-Step Formula Will Help!

 One other element that made the headline attention-grabbing is the odd number included in it.
-Several research studies have shown that headlines with numbers generate 36% more engagement on average than headlines without numbers.
-What’s more odd numbers
+Several research studies have shown that headlines with numbers generate 36% more engagement, on average, than headlines without numbers.

 Furthermore, this research shows that odd numbers will get 22% more clicks than even numbers.
 In a nutshell, if you want to attract more visitors, put odd numbers in your headlines.